deimosnphobos/cppi_strategy/README.md

 # cppi
 Implementing a CPPI strategy

-This repo will be populated with code on CPPI..
+This repo contains a class which includes a lot of financial models including CPPI.